 - Size: try to stick to standard 8.5×11 sizing for your booklet if possible, custom sizing can affect the cost and possibly the turnaround time for your project.

 - Trim line: this line denotes where the cutting blade will slice your booklet into its desired finished size.
 To prevent mistakes during cutting, add a bleed area of 3mm outside of your trim line.
 This bleed area should still fit in with your design unless you want a thin white line at the edge of the page.

 - Quiet area: try to avoid having any large or important design elements within 5mm of the trim line.
 The quiet area will ensure your design is clean, while also preventing cutting mistakes from affecting important text or images.
 The size of the quiet area will depend on the type of binding you’ve chosen.

 - Adjust for CYMK: modern printing equipment uses a CMYK color model which is different color model than a graphic that is created primarily for use on a computer monitor (RGB).
 Most graphic design programs will be able to convert your RGB scale into CYMK for you.

 Getting your digital designs into a printed product can be a scary process.
 But by understanding a few key printing processes, you can ensure great results every time.
+Feel free to download our free ebook which has more in-depth explanations of printing terms and definitions.
 If you’re still uncertain about booklet printing, don’t hesitate to contact us for printing tips.
 We’re always happy to help people achieve high-quality prints.